 The Lee Monument was being planned even before Robert E. Lee died, even though Lee was against erecting monuments to the Confederacy.
 The monument cost $77,000 and took 20 years to complete (Including fundraising).
-Erected in 1890, it was the first of five Confederate statutes that would be erected on the future Monument Avenue.
+Erected in 1890, it was the first of five Confederate statutes that would be erected on the future Monument Avenue in richmond, Virginia.

 This image is from a photograph I took on August 5, 2020.
 As time went on, paint went on top of paint, and spawned several generations of graffiti in a short period of time.

 The Lee Monument was erected into what was then a tobacco field.
 It was the perfect draw for the development of new homes that would become the far West End of Richmond at that time.
 Within 39 years, the Avenue added the monuments of Stuart, Jackson, Davis and Maury.
 The last monument erected was to Arthur Ashe in 1996, provoking much controversy, because he was NOT a Confederate ‘hero’.
 I’m sure it wasn’t because he was Black…

 This is from a visit to the monument on June 12, 2020, Just weeks after the murder of George Floyd.
 It is actually the first painting I did, and my favorite.
 I love how the ink ran.